 - By train: Amtrak service to Bingen and Wishram is available from Portland and carries visitors along the fabled Columbia River Gorge to our sunny and drier side of the mighty Cascades mountain range.
 Learn more here.

 - By bus: There is a Greyhound Station in Hood River, Oregon, across the Columbia River from Bingen.
 Mount Adams Transportation Services is designed to enable Klickitat County residents who lack transportation resources to meet their basic needs.
 Gorge TransLink is an alliance of rural transportation providers offering public transportation services throughout the Mid-Columbia area to more distant destinations including Portland and Vancouver.

 There are many other routes in and out of the area.
 Many of them are rustic forest roads, only accessible for a few months of the year.
 Highway 97 south from Toppenish, for example, is a well-traveled main highway that passes through Goldendale and joins Highway 14 at Maryhill.
-Here you can cross from Oregon over the Biggs Junction Bridge.
+Here you can cross to/from Oregon over the Biggs Junction Bridge.

 From Goldendale there are paved roads west to Glenwood and Trout Lake, connecting to Highway 141 where you can travel south to Highway 14.
 A turn off the Glenwood Highway travels southwest connecting to Highway 142 through Klickitat to Lyle and Highway 14.
 Yet another road travels through Centerville to Lyle, and more roads head east to Bickleton and other towns in the east end of Klickitat County.

 Bridge of the Gods: Exit 44. $2.00 for passenger cars and pickups with no trailers.

 Hood River Bridge: Exit 64. $2.00 for passenger cars and pickups with no trailers.